Master Services Agreement

 “Affiliate(s)” means any entity which is directly or indirectly controlling, controlled by, or under common control with a party to this Agreement.

-“Client Content” means all data or information entered into the Platform by a Client User.
+“Client Content” means all data or information entered into the Platform by or on behalf of a Client User.

-“Client User” means a Client employee, authorized by Client to use the Platform, that receives the Services through an account created by Client.
-Client Users may include Client’s contractors but no other third parties.
+“Client User” means a client employee, authorized by Client to use the Platform, that receives the Services through an account created by Client.
+Client Users shall not include any third parties.

 “Documentation” means Ontic materials made available to Client through the support portal to assist Client Users, which may be updated during the Term.

 “Force Majeure Event” means an event occurring or a set of circumstances arising after the Effective Date, which is beyond a party’s reasonable control, including but not limited to, acts of God, fire, labor difficulties, pandemics, terrorism, failure of third-party data providers, networks, servers or service providers, hosted service or Internet disruptions involving hardware, software or systems not within such party’s reasonable control, power outages, or governmental demands or restrictions.

 “Intellectual Property” means all copyrights (including software programs and related documentation), user-interface patterns and conventions, templates, mask work rights, inventions, ideas, improvements, enhancements, concepts, designs and discoveries (whether patentable or not), patents, trademarks, service marks, trade names, moral rights and trade secrets and all reissues, divisions, continuations, continuations-in-part, renewals, enhancements, derivatives and extensions of the foregoing.

 “Intellectual Property Rights” means any and all common law, statutory, legal, equitable and contractual rights and associated rights of action associated with the subject Intellectual Property, including, without limitation, the right to sue for, settle or release claims with respect to any past, present of future wrongful use or infringement of the subject Intellectual Property.

 “Internal Use” means use of the Services for the benefit of Client but does not include use of the Services for the benefit of third parties or personal use.

 “Ontic Account” means a Client User’s password restricted account to access and use the Platform.
 Client Users shall not share their Ontic Account with anyone.